Kerrnel/Aerialist/README.md

 # Aerialist
-Videos Screensaver for Linux, FreeBSD, NetBSD etc. (xscreensaver plugin) using AppleTV + Youtube DL'd videos with collections supported by "crontab" like switching as well as auto caching or online only mode.
+Videos Screensaver for Linux, FreeBSD, NetBSD etc. (xscreensaver plugin) using AppleTV + Youtube DL'd videos with collections supported by cron like switching as well as auto caching or online only mode.
 Will install itself with 'install' as first parameter.

 FreeBSD/NetBSD/Darwin/Linux tested

-Usage: Aerialist [cmd[parm]] ...
+Usage: Aerialist [cmd [parm]] ...

-	Aerialist 1.24
+	Aerialist 1.25

 	Video screensaver plugin for xscreensaver